RsknCankov/cordova-plugin-sunmi-inner-printer/README.md

 ### Changes as follows:

+#### Changelog May 27, 2023

+1. Add `framework directive` into `plugin.xml` to automatically add `"com.sunmi:printerlibrary:latest.release"` into gradle.

+2. Add android:exported in Manifest to support Android 12

+3. Update version to `1.1.2`

 #### Changelog Aug 11, 2019

 1. Add `framework directive` into `plugin.xml` to automatically add `"com.sunmi:sunmiui:latest.release"` into gradle.